'Let's go exploring': The story of Calvin and Hobbes creator Bill Watterson

 Calvin and Hobbes was an instant critical and popular success and it dominated the comic pages for 10 years, until New Year's Eve 1995, when Bill Watterson sent them out into the snow one last time and walked away from the strip for good.
 Fans were grief-stricken, but the characters seemed to know where they were going.

-"It's a magical world, Hobbes ol' buddy," Calvin says gripping his toboggan in the final strip.
-"Let's Go Exploring."
+"It's a magical world, Hobbes ol' buddy," Calvin said gripping his toboggan in the final strip.
+"Let's go exploring."

 Never condescending, never merchandising